July 3rd, 2020

 Trial closing can help you, and your customer gets on the same wavelength.
 Don’t you agree?

-2. Curiosity Gap
+2. The Curiosity Gap

 A classic and effective tool to engage a customer and find out more about them is generating an information gap of some sort.